newsproutsmedia/budget-calculator/README.md

+# Budget Calculator
+Setting realistic expectations around budget is an important part of any home improvement design process.
+This budget calculator can help clients understand the cost of building and installing individual elements in their designs.

-# React App With Express Backend Starter
+## Built On React App With Express Backend Starter
 A starter template for creating React applications with a Node/Express backend.
 Includes frontend and backend tests, as well as Winston/Morgan logging of API routes and errors, and CircleCI config, and Heroku deployment.
 Client built with create-react-app.

 ## Installation